Boyle-Lab/Boyle-Lab.github.io/STYLES_AND_ASSETS.md

 - Provide useful `alt` text when an image conveys content; use empty `alt` text for purely decorative or duplicated linked thumbnails.
 - Prefer PNG for diagrams or screenshots with text and JPEG/WebP for photographs.
 - Do not create large square canvases around portrait paper pages.
 Crop to the page boundary and let CSS scale the full page.
-- Keep news teaser dimensions consistent where practical, but the layout supports mixed source sizes.
+- Keep Lab Life teaser dimensions consistent where practical, but the layout supports mixed source sizes.

 ## Removing styles or assets